 In this article, we'll take a look at what Hootsuite wants to say with their pricing and cover all the details.

-(We've also compiled a list of Hootsuite alternatives that match Hootsuite at every aspect without needing add-ons or enterprise packages.)
+(We've also compiled a list of Hootsuite alternatives that match Hootsuite in every aspect without needing add-ons or enterprise packages.)

 Hootsuite has three plans.